 “Chain of lids” Segment

 Following the instructions above, work a wedge lid.
-When you get to the end of row 8, start again at row 1.
-Repeat rows 1 – 8 3 more times.
+When you get to the end of row 8, start again at row 1 (Photo 1).
+Repeat rows 1 – 8 three more times (Photos 2 and 3).
 This will give you a chain of 4 “lids”.
 At the end of the very last “lid” of the chain, ch 1.

-Now, insert your hook into the last st of the lid and the first st of one of the wedges.
-Make a sc.
-Continue working a sc through both layers (into each st and row) until you have worked 9 sc’s.
+Now insert your hook into the last st of the lid and the first st of one of the wedges (Photo 1).
+Make a sc (Photo 2).
+Continue working a sc through both layers (into each row of the lid and each st of the wedge) until you have worked 9 sc’s.

 Hint: start with the sc seam of the wedge to your right.

-Add the next wedge, again placing it behind the lid (with the seam to the right) and inserting your hook through the first row of the lid (the st at the top of the sc2tog) and the first st of the wedge.
-Work 9 sc’s into it through both layers.
-Continue working around until you have worked one side of each of the 4 wedges.
+Add the next wedge, again placing it behind the lid (with the seam to the right) and inserting your hook through the first row of the lid (the st at the top of the sc2tog) and the first st of the wedge (Photo 3).
+Work 9 sc’s through both layers.
+Continue working around until you have worked one side of each of the 4 wedges (Photo 4).
 Now you are going to work around the other side of the chain of lids.

-Make the first sc of the opposite side into the first st of your chain of lids (which will already have a st worked into it) and the NEXT st of the wedge.
-Continue working around the 4th wedge, stuffing as you go.
-Continue closing each of the remaining 3 wedges in the same fashion, working 9 sc’s through both layers of each wedge and lid and stuffing as you go.
+Make the first sc of the opposite side into the first st of your chain of lids (which will already have a st worked into it) and the NEXT st of the wedge (Photo 5).
+Continue working around the fourth wedge, stuffing as you go (Photo 6).
+Continue closing each of the remaining 3 wedges in the same fashion, working 9 sc’s through both layers of each wedge and lid and stuffing as you go (Photo 7).

 When you get back to the last st of the first wedge, join to the first st with a sl st and bind off.
 Use the tail of yarn to join the tips of the first and last wedges together.

 Identify the 2 st’s at the tip of the lid furthest away from you (the 4th wedge).
-Sl st into the first of these 2 st’s (the one on the right) and then sl st into the next one (the one to the left of that one).
-Then sl st into the first st of the assembly round (the first st of the first wedge).
+Sl st into the first of these 2 st’s (the one on the right – see Photo 8) and then sl st into the next one (the one to the left of that one – see Photo 9).
+Then sl st into the first st of the assembly round (the first st of the first wedge – see Photo 10).
 Sl st into the next st and bind off.
-Work away your tails of yarn.
-If these instructions are a little bit confusing, have a look at my photos below.
+Work away your tails of yarn (Photo 10).

 This is your first segment done.